Dentophobia is the fear of the dentist. But does that really include all of what it is?

 Overcoming Dental Fear

-Like any fear, overcoming dental fear can take a little time.
-As a dental office, we get it.
-We understand having a little anxiety about coming in to see us and how dental treatment can, at times, be scary.
 After identifying what part of going to the dentist gives you anxiety, it’s important to implement anxiety management tips.
-One of the best ways is to express your anxiety to your dentist: we’re here to make you comfortable!
-We understand that dentophobia impacts many people and we want to make your experience better.
+One of the best ways to manage your fear is to express your anxiety to your dentist: we’re here to make you comfortable!
+We understand that dentophobia impacts many people and we always want to make your experience better.

 Some other techniques include scheduling an appointment at a non-stressful time, such as a Saturday morning, and bringing music along to listen to throughout your appointment!

+The good news is, latest advancements in the dental industry has introduced laser procedures which are an effective and painless alternative to other procedures.
 Our patients’ fear of the dentist is just one reason why we started using laser dentistry techniques throughout our practice.
-These techniques allow us to perform operations without the use of Novocain or other drugs while still delivering a pain-free experience.
+These techniques allow us to perform operations without the use of Novocain or other drugs while still delivering a pain-free experience!

 Laser dentistry is the newest innovation within an industry that’s over 100 years old.
 While most people won’t think twice about the procedures that take place at the dentist, those who struggle with anxiety over their visits won’t be able to stop thinking about it.